sjzeil/automat/docs/src/jbake/content/newProblems.md

 * `accept.dat` and `reject.dat`, lists of strings, one per line, that should be accepted by a correct solution and rejected by a correct solution, respectively.

-* `expected.dat`, an optional file used only with Turing machines to indicate the desired contents of tape 0 upon reachign an accepting state.
+* `expected.dat`, an optional file used only with Turing machines to indicate the desired contents of tape 0 upon reaching an accepting state.

-* `notes.md`, an optional file containing any content that the instructor wishes deplayed together with the sample solution, e.g., an explanation of how the solution works.
+* `notes.md`, an optional file containing any content that the instructor wishes deployed together with the sample solution, e.g., an explanation of how the solution works.
 The content of this file will be in Markdown.

 Automat provides interactive means for instructors to create everything in a problem directory except for the `notes.md` file, though sometimes it may be easier to edit these files directly with an ordinary text editor.